Prime Minister of the Republic of Armenia

 On March 31, 2018, he initiated and led the My Move movement from Vardanants Square in Gyumri, which resulted in a non-violent velvet revolution in April and May of the same year.

-Since May 8, 2018, he is the Prime Minister of the Republic of Armenia.
+Since October 16, 2018, he has exercised the duties of Acting Prime Minister of the Republic of Armenia

 Nikol Pashinyan is married.
 He has three daughters and a son.